 Rest has expanded its portfolio of renewable energy infrastructure by supporting a Victorian solar farm and battery project.

-The $93 billion fund has announced it will provide capital to develop Octopus Australia’s 80 megawatt Fulham Solar Farm and 128 megawatt-hour Battery project, located in Victoria's Gippsland region.
+The $93 billion fund has announced it will provide capital to develop Octopus Australia’s 80-megawatt Fulham Solar Farm and 128-megawatt hour Battery project, located in Victoria’s Gippsland region.

 Other key investors include the Clean Energy Finance Corporation and clients of Westpac Private Bank, with the projects valued at some $300 million overall.

-According to Rest, it is one of the first DC-coupled solar and battery hybrid assets in the country, and is backed by a power purchase agreement from the Victorian state government.
+According to Rest, it is one of the first DC-coupled solar and battery hybrid assets in the country and is backed by a power purchase agreement from the Victorian state government.

-Notably, Rest’s commitment to the Fulkham Solar Farm and Battery project is via Octopus Australia’s OASIS fund.
-Rest made its first investment in the OASIS fund - which provides local and international institutional investors with exposure to Australia’s renewable energy transition - in 2023.
+Notably, Rest’s commitment to the Fulham Solar Farm and Battery project is via Octopus Australia’s OASIS fund.
+Rest made its first investment in the OASIS fund – which provides local and international institutional investors with exposure to Australia’s renewable energy transition – in 2023.

-"As a long-term investor and supporter of Australian infrastructure assets, particularly in the renewable energy sector, we believe our members will benefit from the attractive risk-adjusted return prospects of the Fulham Solar Farm and Battery project, as well as from having additional renewable energy assets in their communities," Rest interim co-chief investment officer, Simon Esposito, said.
+“As a long-term investor and supporter of Australian infrastructure assets, particularly in the renewable energy sector, we believe our members will benefit from the attractive risk-adjusted return prospects of the Fulham Solar Farm and Battery project, as well as from having additional renewable energy assets in their communities,” Rest interim co-chief investment officer Simon Esposito said.

 “Octopus’s focus on renewables offers a fantastic opportunity for Rest’s 2 million members to benefit from the ongoing decarbonisation of the economy.”